 3) Ensure every employee understands and is committed to their goals

 A Harvard study found that only 5% of employees fully understand their company’s goals and the role they play in achieving them.
-Though that percentage is likely higher among knowledge workers than the general workforce, there’s still a huge gap between companies’ visions and employees’ perception of their work.

-If you lead workers who create their own projects, frequently ask them how their work contributes to your company’s goals.
+If you lead workers who create their own projects, ask them how their work contributes to your company’s goals.
 If their answer doesn’t reflect your organization's ambitions and/or they lack enthusiasm, coach them to become better aligned with and committed to the right goals.

 4) Encourage them to seek insights from sources outside your company

 To be successful, workers need to stay up to date on all the emerging trends and technologies in your industry.
 To do so, encourage them to spend time gathering knowledge from outside your company.